fp-cybrilla/fp-cybrilla.github.io/content/payments/payment-via-eNACH.md

 ## Recurring and One-Time Payments with eNACH Mandate

-Once a mandate is set up for an investor, you can collect recurring payments for [FP Purchase Plans](https://fintechprimitives.com/docs/api/#mf-purchase-plans) without any intervention from the Investor by raising a payment debit request.
+Once a mandate is set up for an investor, you can collect recurring payments for [FP Purchase Plans](https://fintechprimitives.com/docs/api/#mf-purchase-plans) without any intervention from the Investor by raising a payment  request.

 eNACH mandate also provide a convenient option for collecting one-time payments from investors as it eliminates the need for investor intervention, allowing for seamless processing.